ics-software-engineering/meteor-example-cloudinary/index.md

 ## Code Walkthrough

-For more details on how this application is constructed, please watch this brief overview:
+For more details on how this application is constructed, please watch a brief overview by clicking on the image below:

 [<img src="https://raw.githubusercontent.com/ics-software-engineering/meteor-example-cloudinary/master/doc/meteor-example-cloudinary-youtube.png" width="600">](https://www.youtube.com/watch?v=pYgXEGFnZKc)